(R)-dehydropantoate dehydrogenase

-The 3 substrates of this enzyme are (R)-4-dehydropantoate, NAD^{+}, and H_{2}O, whereas its 3 products are (R)-3,3-dimethylmalate, NADH, and H^{+}.
+The three substrates of this enzyme are (R)-4-dehydropantoic acid, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are (R)-3,3-dimethylmalic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is (R)-4-dehydropantoate:NAD+ 4-oxidoreductase.
 Other names in common use include D-aldopantoate dehydrogenase, D-2-hydroxy-3,3-dimethyl-3-formylpropionate:diphosphopyridine, and nucleotide (DPN+) oxidoreductase.
 This enzyme participates in pantothenate and coa biosynthesis.